tburny/turtlify/README.md

 Everyone needs a turtle.

-Turtlify is a kind reminder to poeple who forget to log off when fetching coffee.
-Just give them a turtle in their shell.
+Turtlify is a kind reminder to poeple who leave their computer unlocked while going away.
+It's a basic principle of computer security that you never should do that.
+So just give them a turtle in their shell.
 Why?
 Because there is a poor turtle without a shell and it needs a new home!

 To marry your turtle with the your (zsh, bash,...) shell, run the following command: